Saswati-18/EDA-New-York-Airbnb-Listings-/README.md

 - **For Hosts**:
    - Improve **availability** and **review response rates** to attract more bookings.
-   - Manage pricing effectively to compete within the borough's market.
+   - Manage pricing effectively to compete within the market.

----

-## Future Work
-- Use **machine learning** to predict prices based on room type and location.
-- Perform **sentiment analysis** on reviews to better understand guest experiences.
-- Create an **interactive dashboard** using Plotly or Tableau for live monitoring.

 ---